evandavey/osx_fabtools/README.rst

 Introduction
 ============

+This fork adds OSX specifc fabtools

+* books - for a calibre ebook server

+* user_osx - for osx specific user management commands

+* launchctl - for osx launch daemons

+* templates - for osx specific templates

+* gitserver - for git, gitolite and gitlabhq on osx

+* homebrew - for the Homebrew package manager

+* ruby - for installation and management via RVM

 ``fabtools`` includes useful functions to help you write your `Fabric <http://fabfile.org/>`_ files.

 ``fabtools`` makes it easier to manage system users, packages, databases, etc.